thedanoprean/energy_management_system_2/README.md

 - **Communication Microservice**: Exposed on port `8083`, developed in Java (Spring Boot).
 - **PostgreSQL Databases**: Dedicated for users, devices, and communication, with data persistence enabled.

-### UML Deployment Diagram
-The deployment diagram illustrates the communication between the frontend, backend microservices, and databases.
-Each container is designed to ensure scalability and reliability.

 ## Functional Requirements
 1. **User Management**:
    - User registration, login, update, and deletion.